2000 American League Division Series: Game 1

 Freddy García faced Jim Parque in the series opener in Chicago.
-Parque struggled early and often, allowing a single to Rickey Henderson and hitting Mike Cameron with a pitch to open the game.
-An RBI single by Alex Rodriguez that moved Cameron to third and a forceout by John Olerud put the Mariners up 2–0.
-Joe Oliver's leadoff homer made it 3–0 in the second.
+Parque struggled early, allowing a single to Rickey Henderson and hitting Mike Cameron with a pitch to open the game.
+An RBI single by Alex Rodriguez moved Cameron to third and a forceout by John Olerud put the Mariners up 2–0.
+Joe Oliver's second-inning leadoff homer made it 3–0.
 However, in the bottom half, Paul Konerko drew a leadoff walk, moved to second on a groundout, and scored on a triple by Chris Singleton, who then scored on a wild pitch by García to make it a one-run game.
 In the bottom of the third, the Mariners' lead evaporated when Ray Durham homered to tie it, then José Valentín walked before Magglio Ordóñez tripled in the go-ahead run for Chicago.

 The game remained 4–3 until the top of the seventh, when Cameron hit a two-out bases-loaded single off Chad Bradford, who had just relieved Bob Howry.
 That hit to right almost gave the Mariners the lead, but David Bell was thrown out at home by Ordóñez to end the inning.
-Seattle threatened again in the eighth and Chicago in the ninth, but both came up empty and the game moved to extra innings.
-In the top of the tenth, Cameron led off with a single to left off closer Keith Foulke, then Rodriguez flew out high to left.
+Seattle threatened again in the eighth and Chicago in the ninth but both times came up empty and the game moved to extra innings.
+In the top of the tenth, Cameron led off with a single to left field off closer Keith Foulke, then Rodriguez flew out high to left.
 After an unconventional conference with manager Lou Piniella and a pitchout, Cameron stole second on a 2–0 changeup, then Edgar Martínez lined the next pitch over the left field wall.
-On the very next pitch, Olerud homered to center, and the Mariners led by three.
+On the next pitch, Olerud homered to center, and the Mariners led by three.
 Closer Kazuhiro Sasaki gave up a leadoff double off Bell's glove, then got a ground ball to second and struck out two for the save.